danielpecak/familyLibrary/README.md

 ## Symbol
-Ex Libris Symbol
+Ex Libris Symbol: decided to be a steampunk owl with QR code and caption "Ex libris of Pęcak family".
+The size will be 6x6cm with 2x2cm QR code.
+It will be printed on a sticker and stick to the back cover (Karo) or at the beginning (probably blank page) of the book.

 ### Form
 - full sticker
-- stamp & sticker
+- ~~stamp & sticker~~
-- full sticker for the first page, a small stamp for the inside of the book
+- ~~full sticker for the first page, a small stamp for the inside of the book~~

-### Outlook/thema
-- Daniel: physics symbol
- - Schroedinger cat
- - Dirac notation: <bra|ket>
- - atom symbol
- - Psi as a wavefunction
-- Karo:
- - bridge
- - metal construction
- - construction helmet
- - blueprint
- - crane
- - tools
-- animals?
-  - owl
-  - dog
-- family animals:
- - orcas
- - lions
- - orangutans
- - chimpanzies
- - elephants
- - penguins
-- something that represents Marta and Romek
- - ~~teddy bear~~
- - ~~smile~~
- - ~~rattle~~
- - ~~ponytail~~
-- general values
- - knowledge
- - books
- - environment
- - sensitivity

 ---